CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Method

 \subsection{MocoRank}

 Subjects within the same class may exhibit diverse behaviors and display similar yet not identical engagement levels.
 To address intra-class variations effectively when designing the loss criteria, it is crucial to avoid imposing a common ground truth on each class.
-However, to train the model with MSE Loss, setting a common ground truth for each class is required.
+However, setting a common ground truth for each class is required when training with MSE Loss.
 On the other hand, training with Cross-Entropy Loss may ignore the ordinal relationship between each class.
 We present \textbf{MocoRank} which is specifically designed to handle the complexities of intra-class variations and ordinal relationships, enabling more accurate and robust learning for engagement prediction.

-Taking inspiration from \citet{He_2020_CVPR}, we introduce the multi-margin loss to train the model using relative assessments.
-Instead of relying on individual data points, comparisons between different data combinations can facilitate better representation learning for minority classes in cases of data imbalance.
-The MocoRank framework consists of two primary components: the sampling process involving a Momentum Encoder and Score Pool, and the multi-margin loss utilizing the results obtained from the sampling process to compute the final loss.
+Taking inspiration from \citet{He_2020_CVPR}, we introduce MocoRank to train the model using relative assessments.
+Instead of relying on individual data points, comparisons between different data can facilitate better representation learning for minority classes in data imbalance situations.
+MocoRank consists of two parts.
+First, the model predicts a score for each data in the mini-batch.
+These scores and the score pool are used to calculate the Multi-Margin Loss to update the model.
+Secondly, the same batch of data is sent to the momentum encoder and the score pool is updated with the output from the momentum encoder.